jonlpersson/ed-latimore/site/_posts/2018-06-18-9-ways-to-get-lucky-in-life.md

 I’m also a [slight math nerd](/how-to-get-better-at-math/), but you don’t need to be a numbers junkie to understand or apply this groundbreaking formula for getting luckier.&nbsp;

-{% include widgets/toc.html heading="9 ways to get lucky in life" list-items="Have a goal, Always be ready to take advantage of opportunities, Take more chances, Help people when it costs little or nothing to do so, Be likeable, Take advantage of life by using leverage, Take calculated risks, Nurture your relationships, Control your perspective" list-ids="have-a-goal, always-be-read-to-take-advantage-of-opportunities, take-more-chances, help-people-when-it-costs-little-or-nothing-to-do-so, be-likeable, take-advantage-of-life-by-using-leverage, take-calculated-risks, nurture-your-relationships, choose-your-perspective" %}

 ## Have a goal

 Trying to accomplish something makes it more likely you'll get lucky by at least a factor of ten.